cowtowncoder/java-uuid-generator/README.md

 If your machine has a standard IP networking setup, the `Generators.egressTimeBasedGenerator` (added in JUG 4.1) factory method will try to determine which network interface corresponds to the default route for all outgoing network traffic, and use that for creating a time based generator.
-This is likely a  good choice for common usage scenarios if you want a version 1 UUID generator:
+This is likely a good choice for common usage scenarios if you want a version 1 UUID generator, but unfortunately is known not to work reliably on some platforms.

 ```java
 TimeBasedGenerator gen = Generators.egressTimeBasedGenerator();